-The Local Authority may also deem any other applicant as vulnerable due to their individual circumstances, but will only do so in rare and exceptional cases.
+We may also might decided that an applicant is classed as vulnerable due to their individual circumstances, but will only do so in rare and exceptional cases.

-You may be asked for any information and evidence we need to determine your eligibility and to help us to decide if an award can be made.
+You may be asked for more information to help us to decide if an award can be made.

-The request can be made prior to the processing of a claim, or proof of any purchases may be requested after any payment is made.
+The request can be made before we complete your application or proof of anything you have bought may be requested after any payment is made.

-Unless proof is already held by the Council, evidence of the following will be required:
+Unless proof is already held by us, the following will be required:

-- Any other evidence that we ask for to support the application
+- any other evidence that we may ask for

-We will contact you as quickly as we can with the outcome of your application.
-This will be done by text message, e mail, telephone or letter, with regard to the fastest and most appropriate method in the circumstances.
+We will contact you as soon as we can with the outcome of your application.
+This will be done by text message, email, telephone or letter, whichever is the fastest and most appropriate in these circumstances.

 What you can do if you don't agree with our decision

-The scheme is discretionary and there is no legislative right of appeal.
-You may request a review if you disagree with the award.
+The scheme is discretionary and there is no law giving the right to appeal.
+You may request a review if you disagree.

-- The HELP budget is exhausted.
-Funds will be monitored on a monthly basis and will be declined if the monthly limit is reached.
+- the Help budget is used up.
+Funds are monitored and requests will be declined if the monthly limit is reached.

-- You have applied within the previous 12 months and have been awarded a payment (by Cheshire West and Chester Council, the Department for Works and Pensions or any other Local Authority).
+- you have applied within the previous 12 months and have been awarded a payment by us or another council

-The request will be reviewed by a more senior officer who will confirm the outcome of the review in writing, usually within one calendar month of the request being received.
+The request will be reviewed by a more senior officer who will tell you the outcome of the review in writing, usually within one calendar month of the request being received.